cjunmokim/Search-Engine/README.md

 The search engine is divided into 3 parts: Crawler, Indexer, and Query Engine.
 Each of the three respective folders has its own Makefile and code that can be run, but for ease follow the follwing steps to run the query engine, which combines all three parts.
-Also, to avoid unnecessary complications where webservers detect and block the crawler, this search engine only works within the http://old-www.cs.dartmouth.edu/~cs50/tse/ domain.
+Also, to avoid unnecessary complications where webservers detect and block the crawler, this search engine only queries pages within the http://old-www.cs.dartmouth.edu/~cs50/tse/ domain.
+Other domains can be used, but at user caution.

 1. cd ./query
 2. make